catherinee1216/AutoTheft_Ottawa/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Data Extraction

+The dataset was collected by "https://data.ottawapolice.ca/datasets/e5453a203e2a4baeac32ac4e70ce852c_0/about".

 ## Statement on LLM usage